The Private Patient: Synopsis

-Jeremy Coxon: an etiquette teacher and Boyton's friend and business partner.

-DC Warren: a tall, bulky local detective assisting Dalgliesh's team on orders from the local force.

-Emma Lavenham: Dalgliesh's fiancé, a lecturer at Cambridge University whom he marries in the closing pages of the novel.

-Tom Mogworthy: the gardener and caretaker at the manor.

-Clara Beckwith: Emma's lesbian friend, who's in love with her.

-Annie: Clara's partner.
-She is assaulted and raped in the novel but little attention is paid to this part of the story.
-Annie wants Dalgliesh to take her case but he cannot, due to the Gradwyn/Boyton murders.
-Her assailant is caught and tried.

-Mr Collinsby: a head teacher who is found to have been a lodger in Sharon Bateman's childhood home, she emotionally blackmails him in an attempt to make him marry her, this falls through when Dalgliesh and his team find out about the blackmail.
-Loved Lucy Beale.

-Reverend Curtis: points Dalgliesh in Collinsby's direction after the Reverend's car is found near the Manor on the night of Rhoda's murder.
-Collinsby had borrowed the car to meet Sharon.
-His wife has minimal dialogue but has her attention concentrated on her young infant twins.

-Dr Glenister: Dalgliesh's favoured pathologist, second to Kynaston, arrives to assess the body of Gradwyn before its removal.
-She conducts the autopsies of Gradwyn and Boyton.

-DI A. Howard: investigates Annie's assault.
-Keeps Dalgliesh in the know as to how the case is going.

 Reception

 In a 2008 book review for The New York Times, Janet Maslin called the book an "exercise in impeccable detection", and wrote "James sets her mystery on comfortably familiar terrain and makes the most of its atmospherics.
 But the plotting of 'The Private Patient' is not up to this author’s diabolical best."
 Kirkus Reviews summarized it as "Middling work for the peerless James, a whodunit as deeply shadowed by mortality as all Dalgliesh’s cases ever since 'Shroud for a Nightingale'" Donna Rifkind of The Washington Post wrote, "[It's] not the most formidable example of this iconic author's work, but it's still pretty darn good."